yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_drop_publication.md

 ## Semantics

 Drop a publication named *publication_name*.
-If `publication_name` doesn't already exists in the specified database, an error will be raised unless the `IF EXISTS` clause is used.
+If `publication_name` doesn't exist in the specified database, an error will be raised unless the `IF EXISTS` clause is used.

 ### RESTRICT / CASCADE